1-877-929-7245

 Map

-Flying to Argentina, discover Buenos Aires and its tango heritage, encounter the Iguazú Falls from both Argentina and Brazil, and discover the vivid city of Rio de Janeiro and its icons: the Statue of Christ and Sugarloaf Mountain.
+Explore Incan relics in Cusco, discover dynamic Buenos Aires and its tango heritage, encounter the Iguazú Falls from both Argentina and Brazil, and discover stunning Rio de Janeiro with heritage rail trips up to the Statue of Christ and Sugarloaf Mountain.

 Unforgettable Experiences

-Tour the cities of Lima, Cusco, Buenos Aires and Rio de Janeiro
+Touring the cities of Lima, Cusco, Buenos Aires and Rio de Janeiro

-Tour the cities of Lima, Cusco, Buenos Aires and Rio de Janeiro
+Touring the cities of Lima, Cusco, Buenos Aires and Rio de Janeiro

-Discover the ancient site of Machu Picchu
+Discovering the wonders of the ancient site of Machu Picchu

-Discover the ancient site of Machu Picchu
+Discovering the wonders of the ancient site of Machu Picchu

 Experience a once-in-a-lifetime visit to the incredible UNESCO World Heritage site of Machu Picchu, an ancient Incan citadel set amid soaring emerald-green peaks – one of the New Seven Wonders of the World.

-Experience the Iguazú Falls from two perspectives
+Experiencing the exhilarating Iguazú Falls

-Experience the Iguazú Falls from two perspectives
+Experiencing the exhilarating Iguazú Falls

-Enjoy an authentic tango performance in Buenos Aires
+Enjoying an authentic tango performance in Buenos Aires

-Enjoy an authentic tango performance in Buenos Aires
+Enjoying an authentic tango performance in Buenos Aires

-What’s included
+What’s included on the tour?

 Itinerary

 This discovery tour of South America's highlights begins today as you touch down in the Peruvian capital.
-Independently make your way to our modern, four-star hotel in the cosmopolitan Miraflores district.
-Take some time to settle in, and then meet the Tour Manager and your travel group for a welcome meeting before we set out on a guided coach tour of Lima.
+Independently, make your way to our modern, four-star hotel in the cosmopolitan Miraflores district.
+Take some time to settle in, then meet the Tour Manager and your travel group for a welcome meeting before we set out on a guided coach tour of Lima.

 Lima's history dates to pre-Columbian times, and it was later colonized by Spanish conquistadors in the 16th century.
 On our tour, we visit the well-preserved historic center, a UNESCO World Heritage site, with free time in the Plaza d'Armas, the city's birthplace.
-We also see the church and convent of San Francisco and explore the beautiful courtyards and catacombs.
+We also see the church and convent of San Francisco and explore its beautiful courtyards and catacombs.
 In Miraflores, we visit the Parque del Amor, a colorful park with mosaics reminiscent of Barcelona's Park Guell.

 We return to the hotel in time for a three-course dinner this evening.
 Overnight Lima.